Josh Bisker – March 2020 (and updated sporadically)

 The Park Tool PCS 10 is decent, and the new version, the PCS 10.2 is probably better.
 But you’ll eventually, possibly sooner rather than later, hate it.
 It’s really, really cumbersome: heavy as hell, a pain in the ass to lug around, a pain to set up and tear down, and it relies on weak, failure-prone parts at several key places despite being a tool with only like, five moving pieces.
 It will feel badly designed, and this is because it is badly designed.
 I was very glad to get mine a few years ago.
 But now, any time I want to lug it out from the closet to use it, I am immediately, even preliminarily exhausted at the bare thought of using it.
 I hate it.

-The PCS 9 and its successors are inexcusable pieces of shit.
+The PCS 9 and its successors are inexcusable pieces of garbage.
 Throw them into fire and melt them to slag.
-Whoever okayed their sale to the public should be forced to resign, their photo hung upside-down inside the Park Tool offices to let their disgrace wash over the whole company.
+Whoever okayed their sale to the public should be forced to resign, their photo hung upside-down inside the Park Tool offices to wash their disgrace over the whole company.
 I could go into why … but, why?
 Fuck the PS9.

 (While we’re at it, the PCS-4 line is also pretty awful, although probably less awful if you have a suburban dedicated workspace and never need to fold it up.
 But still: awful.)